 (e) movement of Equipment to Site, including dock and route surveys.

 3.22.2 Impact Indicators.
-Contractor shall provide Owner with details of procedures pertaining to securing the Equipment during transportation.
-If as a result of such review, Owner reasonably determines that impact indicators are required, Contractor shall provide them.
+Contractor shall provide Construction Manager with details of procedures pertaining to securing the Equipment during transportation.
+If as a result of such review, Construction Manager reasonably determines that impact indicators are required, Contractor shall provide them.

 3.22.3 Insurability Certificate.
 Contractor expressly acknowledges and agrees that it will not commence transport of the Equipment listed in Exhibit P unless: